Treat your body to a healthy and nutritious Pongal Thali

 Yes, Pongal food is good for health.
 It offers a balanced mix of nutrients like fiber, protein, vitamins, and minerals, which support overall well-being.
 Enjoying traditional Pongal dishes can contribute to a nutritious diet and promote good health.

 Yes, people with diabetes can have Pongal, but they should be careful and not eat too much.
-Choose healthier types and balance with foods that have protein and fiber.
-It's a good idea to talk to a doctor or dietitian for advice that's right for you.
+Choose healthier options and balance them with foods that are high in protein and fiber.
+It's a good idea to talk to a doctor or dietitian for advice tailored to you./p>

 Yes, Pongal can be rich in protein, especially with lentils or broken wheat.
 They're healthy ingredients that keep you full and help your muscles.
 A serving typically provides 10-15 grams of protein, which is essential for a healthy body.